andrecaiado/nestjs-blockchain-txs/docs/conceptualization.md

 - A reference to the output
 - The transaction output (that became an UTXO because it remained unspent)

+For simplicity, we will add all the senders UTXOs as inputs in each transaction so we don't have filter UTXOs based on the amount of funds the sender is sending.

 The outputs are the destination of the funds to be transfered (`"where the money os going"`).

 Basically, an output have the following attributes: